Cintra established our U.S. headquarters in Austin, Texas and began operating in the United States in 2005.

 We currently manage five projects in the United States representing a total investment of roughly $7.9 billion.

 All of Cintra’s roadway projects generate significant local jobs and economic development opportunities.
-In Texas alone, our four projects have awarded more than 400 contracts during construction, 98 percent of which have gone to local contractors.
+In Texas alone, our four projects have utilized more than 1,500 firms during construction, the majority of which were local firms.

 We pride ourselves on working with small businesses to grow the local economy.
 In the Dallas-Fort Worth area alone we have awarded approximately $500 million dollars in contracts to Disadvantaged Business Enterprise (DBE) firms, far exceeding contract requirements.

 Cintra’s United States operations build on a long tradition of company success worldwide.
 Our parent company, Ferrovial, was awarded its first public-private partnership highway contract more than 48 years ago, and since that time the company has developed and managed thousands of lane miles of highway worldwide.
 With a workforce of approximately 69,000 employees, Ferrovial manages major infrastructure assets in 15 countries, including London’s Heathrow Airport and several other major airports in the United Kingdom.